lnhutnam/simple-character-recognition/README.md

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know. <br>
 We have a mailing list located at: lenam.fithcmus@gmail.com

 License